etienne-gambourg/etienne-gambourg/README.md

 - 👋 Hi, I’m @etienne-garnier
 - 👀 I’m interested in biking,reading, transportation and programming.
 - 🌱 I’m currently learning Python and Javascript languages, I have a prior experience in python in data Analysis and i went to "La Capsule" to learn MERN technologies.
-- 💞️ I’m looking for an internship job.
 - 📫 You Could Reach me with my email address : etienne.garnier at yahoo.fr

 My Codewars ranking: